gavdraper/gavdraper.github.io/_drafts/sql-data-warehouse-explained.md

 ---

 ### Why Warehouse ###
-Data warehousing is the act of transforming application database into a format more suited for reporting, this typically involves flattening the data.
+Data warehousing is the act of transforming application database into a format more suited for reporting and offloading it to a separate store so your day to day transactions are not affected.
+This process typically involves flattening the data.

 Let's imagine we have an online store